Parici75/latentspace-explorer/README.md

 Limitations
 -
 ### Working with big data
-`latentspace-explorer` does not work with big data, that is, the full dataset needs to fit on the RAM of the machine executing the application.
+`latentspace-explorer` does not work with big data: the full dataset needs to fit on the RAM of the machine executing the application.

 ### Number of points rendered
 By default, the number of points displayed is limited to avoid cluttering the UI.
 Beyond this limit, the most "abnormal" data points (i.e. with the highest negative log-probabilities) are filtered out automatically.